learndatalab/learndatalab.github.io/_pages/openings.md

 - Explainable AI for ML models
 - The Next of Graph Neural Networks (or Network Embedding)
+- Educational Data Mining: Knowledge Tracing
-- Knowledge Graph Embedding for Recommender System
+- Knowledge Graph Embedding
+- Recommender System
 - Natural Language Processing and Commonsense Reasoning for the Next of QnA System
 - Federated Learning on Inter-connected Data
-- ML models for Sensor Systems (EMG/EEG)
+- ML models for Sensor Systems (e.g., EMG)
 - (You can also suggest any new topic!)

 <!-- You find the current job openings here: